tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 Anki is popular among people learning Japanese, and apparently Chinese, but it's not that popular among learners of other languages.
-The reason Anki's popular is most likely that
-Japanese learners have to memorize how to read words written in kanji.
+The reason Anki is popular is most likely that Japanese learners have to memorize how to read words written in kanji.
 I've been using Anki for many years, and I notice that most of the time when I fail a card